BallAerospace/COSMOS/_docs_v5/gettingstarted.md

     3..
 We have successfully defined the commands and telemetry packets for our target.
 Most targets will obviously have more than one command and one telemetry packet.
 Before we move on, now is a great time to look at the contents of some of the other target folders in config/target that come with COSMOS.
 They provide good examples of what the configuration for other types of targets might look like and use a lot of the available keywords for the configuration files.

     4..
 Next we need to tell COSMOS that our new target BOB exists.
-We do that in the config/system/system.txt file.
-Edit this file and add the following line.
-See [System Configuration Guide](/docs/system):
+See [Plugin Configuration](/docs/v5/plugin):

 {% highlight bash %}
 DECLARE_TARGET BOB